Write for our Teen Blog

 C’mon over!
 Bring your friends!
 No registration necessary.

-Join other teens that like sci-fi/fantasy and discuss your favorite books and authors.
+Join other teens that like sci-fi/fantasy and discuss Unwind by Neal Shusterman on Friday, October 24 at 3:30 pm.
 Plymouth Library will provide copies of the books and snacks.

 Teen User eXperience - TUX